Farama-Foundation/PettingZoo/README.md

 ## Getting started

-Get started with PettingZoo by following [the PettingZoo tutorial](https://towardsdatascience.com/multi-agent-deep-reinforcement-learning-in-15-lines-of-code-using-pettingzoo-e0b963c0820b), where you'll train multiple agents in the Pistonball environment using PettingZoo, SuperSuit and Stable Baselines 3.
+Get started with PettingZoo by following [the PettingZoo tutorial](https://pettingzoo.farama.org/tutorials/cleanrl/implementing_PPO/), where you'll train multiple PPO agents in the Pistonball environment using PettingZoo.

 ## API